playdeezgames/freedom-haters-of-splorr/README.md

 Freedom Haters of SPLORR!!

 "Freedom Haters of SPLORR!!"
 Dev.
-Rule #1: Love FREEDOM!
-Rule #2: Live FREE or DIE! #satire
+Rule #1: Love FREEDOM or DIE! #satire

 ## Properties of Good Code